Elyze-Parser/elyze/Readme.md

 }
 ```

-## Match and MatchSize
+## Match

 Parsing data involves recognizing a pattern in the data.

 To help this recognition.
-The framework provides two traits:

-- `Match` : defines how to recognize a pattern
+The framework provides a trait: `Match` which defines how to recognize a pattern
-- `MatchSize` : defines how to get the size of a pattern recognized

 ```rust
 pub trait Match<T> {